machingclee/2020-11-11-deep-learning-study/README.md

 `VGG16 without TOP => Dense Layer (17) => SOFTMAX`

 We can boost the validation accuracy up to 90% now!!
-Especially VGG16 is trained on ImageNet dataset which has nothing to do with our flower17 dataset.
+Especially VGG16 is trained on ImageNet dataset which has nothing to do with the flower17 dataset.
 ```
               precision    recall  f1-score   support